Antoinebr/Ga-mobile-connection-type/README.md

 Use the custom segement to filter your datas.

-Here I can see the split of my users base on the location and connectivity
+Here I can see the split of my users based on the location and connectivity

 ![split](https://img4.hostingpics.net/pics/475243GEe5dZ2.png)